-Dr. Roberts is a Lecturer in Psychology who specialises in Cognitive Neuroscience.
+Dr. Roberts is a Senior Lecturer in Cognitive Neuroscience.

 - PhD Cognitive Neuroscience (The University of Manchester, 2010)